fbpx

 This ferris wheel was right on the waterfront.
 Photo credit: Marcie Cheung

-Dinner at the Grattan Bar and Bistro
+Second Dinner at Grattan Bar

 Copper Coast

-We stopped at the old Copper mill to see the ruins.
-Then, we walked across the street to check out the coastline.
+We had a lazy morning before checking out and heading toward the Copper Coast.
+We stopped at the old copper mill ruins, then walked across the street to check out the gorgeous coastline.

 Lunch and Shopping in Cobh